International Bachelor's degree programme

 Notes

-• Theoretical physics students need FYTB14 plus either FYSC22 or FYSC24.
+- For theoretical physics students, FYTB14 is required plus either FYSC22 or FYSC24.

 More about the programme and how to apply